sandro/assembly_line/README.md

 Edit your *spec/spec_helper.rb*

-    require 'assembly_line' # unnecessary if you have used config.gem 'assembly_line'
+    # unnecessary if you have used config.gem 'assembly_line'
-    require 'spec/support/assemblies/*' # unnecessary if your spec_helper already requires spec/support/*
+    require 'assembly_line'

+    # I put my definitions inside of spec/support/ because my spec_helper loads everything in that directory
+    require 'your_assembly_line_definitions'

     Spec::Runner.configure do |config|
       config.extend AssemblyLine